tk166/Simple-Vehicle-Road-Noise-Simulator/README.md

 PCM sound data in the "pcm_sound" folder is not provided for copyright reasons.

-Please go to https://mynoise.net/NoiseMachines/trafficNoiseGenerator.php and purchase related resources.
+Please refer to https://mynoise.net/NoiseMachines/trafficNoiseGenerator.php and purchase related resources.

 10 PCM sound files are needed here to generate the correct sound.
 All of them are in the S16LE(S16LSB) PCM format with a sample rate of 44100Hz and only one channel.